cloudposse/terraform-datadog-platform/README.md

 The [examples/synthetics](examples/synthetics) shows how to provision synthetics on Datadog for synthetic monitoring.

 The [examples/rbac](examples/rbac) shows how to use custom RBAC to provision Datadog roles with permissions and assign roles to monitors.

+The [examples/child_organization](examples/child_organization) shows how to provision Datadog child organizations.

 ## Security & Compliance [<img src="https://cloudposse.com/wp-content/uploads/2020/11/bridgecrew.svg" width="250" align="right" />](https://bridgecrew.io/)